TSDB Storage Engine

 sortColumns is a STRING scalar/vector that specifies the column(s) used to sort the ingested data within each partition.

-- The number of sort key entries within each partition may not exceed 1000 for
+and the number of sort key entries within each partition should not exceed

 - Typical combinations: SecurityID+timestamp (finance), deviceID+timestamp (IoT).